bharathshetty4/Service-Reminder/README.md

 **Step 4 : Creating the Reminder**

+This function is not developed yet, Idea here is to take all the services defined in the conf file and show it to the user.

+**Step 5 : Creating the Reminder**

 This function is not developed yet, Idea here is to take all the services defined in the conf file and send a reminder to the given email address using the gmail account defined in conf file.